 Planning to help young people with SEND (special educational needs or disabilities) to prepare for post -16 education, employment or training, is known as transition planning.
 This should start at your annual review meeting when you are 14 years old and in Year 9 at school.

-As a young person with an EHC Plan and someone with SEN support in school you will have access to careers advice from within your school, whether it is a mainstream or special school.
+As a young person with an EHC Plan, or if you have SEND you will have access to careers advice from within your school, whether it is a mainstream or special school.
 In Southend, the Connexions Careers Service gives this advice.